Days

 There are some not pleasant experiences we can encounter while sleeping such as having nightmares and sleep paralysis.
 Sleep paralysis can be a terrifying experience, waking up in the middle of the night in your dark bedroom unable to move as ominous figures approach your frozen body.
 Some have reported being choked and even restrained in their sleep.
 Sleep paralysis makes you feel wide awake but your body is fast asleep.
 It can leave you traumatized and the interruption to your sleep cycle can severely impact your physical energy and mental wellbeing.
-Let’s talk about why 8% of the general population will experience at least one episode of sleep paralysis, and how you can prevent it.
+Let’s talk about why 8 percent of the general population will experience at least one episode of sleep paralysis, and how you can prevent it.

 The boundary between alertness and depths of sleep is a thin veil and the frightening disruption of sleep paralysis happens to many people.
 A 2011 sleep paralysis review revealed that almost 8 percent of the general population will experience at least one episode, with students and psychiatric patients being most affected—particularly those who suffer from anxiety disorders or narcolepsy.